bulenttyuksel/employee-management/README.md

 3. Responsive Design

-The application is designed to be fully responsive.
+The application is designed to be fully responsive on mobile / desktop.

 4. State Management